Gonzera/videochatru-mitm/README.md

 * Determine the current time in the location of the interlocutors.
 * Enable mirror mode.
 * Show a map of the interlocutors's cities.
-* Take a full screenshot of the interlocutor's camera or your own.
+* Take a full screenshot of the interlocutor's cameras.
-* Hide the video chat watermark / banner
+* Hide the video chat watermark / banner.
 * Clear session if you're banned.
 * Convenient keyboard shortcuts for the most popular buttons.
 * Control panel with an **[optional remote control](remote%20control)**.